sajjadGG/book-python/basics/sequence/list.rst

     # None

-Multiple statements in one line
+Multiple Statements in One Line
 ===============================
 .. code-block:: python